-At December 31, 2022, the Company had federal net operating loss carryforwards of approximately \$71,049 that expire through 2036, although a substantial amount expire by 2029.
-The Company also had state net operating loss carryforwards of \$618,883, some of which have an indefinite life, although a substantial amount expire by 2042 and international net operating loss carryforwards of \$357,266, some of which will begin to expire in 2023 though the majority have an indefinite life.
-The Company has a state capital loss carryover of \$306,949, the majority of which expires in 2024.
+At December 31, 2023, the Company had federal net operating loss carryforwards of approximately \$57,649 that expire through 2036, although a substantial amount expire by 2029.
+The Company also had state net operating loss carryforwards of \$501,405, some of which have an indefinite life, although a substantial amount expire by 2043 and international net operating loss carryforwards of \$391,510, some of which will begin to expire in 2026 though the majority have an indefinite life.
+The Company has a state capital loss carryover of \$299,803, the majority of which expires in 2024.
 The utilization of a portion of these losses may be limited in future years based on the profitability of certain entities.
 A valuation allowance is recorded to account for the unrealizable balances in the table above.
-The net increase of \$6,159 in the valuation allowance is primarily due to newly created net operating loss carryforwards in state and foreign jurisdictions that the Company does not anticipate being able to utilize.
+The net increase of \$6,462 in the valuation allowance is primarily due to losses generated in state and foreign jurisdictions and from equity investments that the Company does not anticipate being able to utilize.